polarbeargo/The-love-I-receive-from-Udacity-reviewer-resources/README.md

   To memorize mentors Donald, Christopher, Jafar, Renaud Béchade, Pranjal Chaubey, David, Ray, and John who encourage and support me a lot through my enrollment years.
 Here I collect the feedback and paper references from my Udacity reviewers and friendships I got from Udacity and CS50X.
 I want to extend what I learn and also extend the spirit, and share knowledge with all my classmates at least this is what I can do if any of these citation papers help you please send a star to them or references their papers will be an honorable action:).

   Within these periods I want to say thank you to Madam Olga Uskova, Mylene doublet o'kane, and Sir Luigi Morelli.
 I love your writings and very much appreciate every like you send to me.
-My gratitude to Martin McGovern, Karen E. Baker, Brenda Law, Palak Sadani, Grace Cho, Isabella Navarro, and Udacity team you let me learn to be Udacious and persistent :D!
+My gratitude to Martin McGovern, Karen E. Baker, Brenda Law, Palak Sadani, Grace Cho, Isabella Navarro, Monique, Chris, Shivani, and Udacity team you let me learn to be Udacious and persistent :D!

 #### From Madam Olga Uskova: